Zero advertising, but a strong bottom line

 Zara has often been given the moniker of “affordable luxury”.
 And there’s a reason why — consumers flock to Zara in droves because it sells the same kind of products as the more exclusive fashion brands — only at cheaper rates.
 One of the reasons why it’s able to keep its prices low is because Zara does not seem to place a premium on fabric quality.
 Whereas older and posher fashion brands do not tire of emphasizing the quality and provenance of their textiles, Zara prefers buying fabric from suppliers who sell it inexpensively and abundantly.

-This is where Fast Fashion comes into full effect.
-After the fabric orders are readied by the suppliers, the fabric is received at The Cube.
-The Cube is ground zero for Zara — it’s where its team of market specialists, design team and production team coordinate with each other with clockwork precision.
+This is where fast fashion comes into full effect.
+After the fulfillment of an order, they send fabric to The Cube.
+This is where Zara’s team of market specialists, design team and production team coordinate with each other with clockwork precision.
 All of Zara’s design and production processes operate out of this central location.